mattprodani/FolioWatch/readme.md

 ## Description
 A python-based personal investment manager designed to pull information from various sources and provide an update on the portfolio before opening.
+The full model uses more sources than the basic model in this repo.
 Example PDF report: [REPORT](reports/example_report.pdf)
 </hr >